VARIOUS ORGANIZATIONS, SOCIETIES & OTHER GROUPS WITH AN ANTARCTIC FOCUS

 Publications: Polar Bytes newsletter.
 Friends receive the SPRI Review, the annual report of the Institute.

-[From a Friends brochure]
+[From the Friends website]

 THE FRIENDS OF THE WAKES